“Half the country doesn’t even know what a Yellowknife is, and the other half thinks it’s Whitehorse.”

 It wasn't anything more, or anything less.
 I didn’t have an affinity for getting hot and sweaty inside a cramped space with no ventilation stacking a hundred 32kg suitcases in record time.

-It was just a job to give me airside access so I could photograph airplanes from inside the secured area, instead of standing on a stepladder leaning over barbed wire fences holding a telephoto lens that resembled canon, constantly answering to security guards about what exactly I was doing again.
+It was just a job to give me airside access so I could photograph airplanes from inside the secured area, which sounded infinitely better than standing on a stepladder leaning over barbed wire fences holding a telephoto lens that resembled canon, constantly answering to security guards about what exactly I was doing again.

 Close, but not yet